 Spruce Up the Exterior to Sell

-Like the hues you choose for indoors, exterior house colors should be ones you love coming home to day after day.
-That being said, if you're planning to put your house on the market in the near future, the wise course is to consider which exterior paint colors are going to attract the broadest range of buyers.
+Like the hues you choose for indoor spaces, exterior house colors should be ones that put a smile on your face day after day.
+That said, if you're planning to put your house on the market in the near future, the wise course is to consider which exterior paint colors are going to attract the most buyers.

-"Neutral and traditional colors are a good bet if you are going to paint your home's exterior to get it ready to sell," says Elizabeth Mendenhall, a realtor in Columbia, Missouri, and a 2014 regional vice president of the National Association of Realtors.
+"Neutral and traditional colors are a good bet if you are going to paint your home's exterior to get it ready to sell," says Elizabeth Mendenhall, a realtor in Columbia, Missouri, and a former president of the National Association of Realtors.
 "You want a look that is warm and inviting.
 Unique colors may turn away some potential buyers."
-If you're painting for resale, give some thought to these 12 exterior house paint colors with undeniable curb appeal.
+If you're painting for resale, consider these 12 exterior house paint colors with undeniable curb appeal.

-"The color you paint your home's exterior can make or break people's perception of your house," says Erika Woelfel, director of color marketing for Behr Paints.
-Several colors come together to create this traditional look: A lighter shade of paint adorns the house with greige shutters, while a warm red door provides contrast.
+"The color you paint your home's exterior can make or break people's perception of your house," says Erika Woelfel, the vice president of color and creative services for Behr Paints.
+Behr’s Smoky White (BWC-13) looks stunning on this farmhouse-style home, but would look just as classic on a Colonial.

 "The color yellow on a house says 'happy' right off the bat," observes interior designer Carla Aston, of Aston Design Studio, in The Woodlands, Texas.
-But in order to attract the greatest number of potential buyers, stick with a pale shade.
-When the owners of this stately home chose a brighter yellow, Carla suggested they tone it down and lighten it up, resulting in this cheerful hue.
+In order to attract the greatest number of potential buyers, stick with a pale shade, like Behr’s Corn Stalk (M290-3), paired here with Cottage White (#13) at the roof’s peaks.

 3. Light Blue